ata1635/ComputerCraft/README.md

 # ComputerCraft
-Some lua code to manage code in MCComputerCraft
+Some lua code for version control in MCComputerCraft